-I am an Assistant Professor of History at the University of Texas at San Antonio, where I teach courses on European history, the Age of Revolutions, and the history of disasters.
+I am an Assistant Professor of History at the University of Texas at San Antonio where I teach courses on European history, the Age of Revolutions, and the history of disasters (on NEH-funded research leave for the 2022 calendar year).
 I am also a Faculty Affiliate of the Centre for Community Disaster Research (CCDR) at Mount Royal University.
 I specialize in the history of science, medicine, and the environment, especially catastrophe and crisis management, in eighteenth-century France and the Atlantic World.
 I have also published on digital history and the future of the historical profession.
 My work has been featured in the Washington Post, The Atlantic, Stat News, the Miami Herald, and El Nuevo Herald, and I’ve been a guest on BBC World News, Univision, Al-Jazeera, and others.

 I have conducted archival research in cities across the Atlantic, including Paris, Aix, Marseille, Madrid, Cádiz, Seville, London, Lisbon, Venice, Genoa, Rome, New Orleans, and Washington DC, and I have presented my research at annual meetings for the American Historical Association, the American Association for the History of Medicine, the Society for French Historical Studies, the Consortium on the Revolutionary Era, and others.

-I am also a digital humanist, and I am co-founder, executive editor, and contributor for the digital academic publication, www.AgeofRevolutions.com, which explores themes and moments in the history of revolutions.
-A first generation Cuban-American, I was raised in Miami, Florida, where I discovered my passion for history, and became interested in revolutionary and disaster studies.
+Beyond my research and the classroom, I am also co-founder, executive editor, and contributor for the digital academic publication www.AgeofRevolutions.com, which explores themes and moments in the history of revolutions.
+A first generation Cuban-American, I was raised in Miami, Florida where I discovered my passion for history and became interested in revolutionary and disaster studies.
 For more on this, see my post, “The Cuban Revolution & Me.”

 Follow me on Twitter @CindyErmus